ochudidesterio/AAD-candy-coded/README.md

 # Prerequisites

--Android studio and emulator running on API level 29
+- Android studio and emulator running on API level 29

--Knowlegde of Android intents
+- Knowlegde of Android intents

 ## Project Flow